 Job Centre Plus and Careers Wales are able to offer individuals advice on job search, CV compilation, interview techniques.
 Depending on the scale of redundancies the Council will seek to provide this service in-house.
-This will be determined in line with Department Managers the OD Division and individuals facing redundancy.
+This will be determined in line with Department Managers, Organisational Development and individuals facing redundancy.